nahl-f/CodebaseQnA/README.md

 # CodebaseQnA

 **CodebaseQnA** lets you talk to your codebase in natural language.
-Instead of digging through files or searching manually, you can ask questions like *“Where is the `User` class defined?”* or *“How does the login function work?”* and get direct, context-aware answers from your own code.
+Instead of digging through files or searching manually, you can ask questions like *“How can I use this function?”* or *“Where is authentication handled?”* and get direct, context-aware answers from your own code.

 It uses **retrieval-augmented generation (RAG)** powered by a local **Ollama LLM**, semantic embeddings, and a vector database to make your codebase conversational.